thingwave/ArrowheadCore-Translator-Fiware/README.md

  for the Gatekeeper services in the Service Registry, but can only do intra-cloud orchestration (with the help of the Authorization and Service
  Registry core systems).

-Startup bash scripts are provided in the `scripts` folder:
+Startup bash scripts (Linux & iOS) and batch files (Windows) are provided in the `scripts` folder:
 * `start_insecure_coresystems.sh`: starts the core systems without using certificates, with plain HTTP
 * `start_secure_coresystems.sh`: starts the core systems using certificates, with HTTPS
 * `stop_coresystems.sh`: stops all running core systems

 When the core systems are running, they will log to 2 different places, if the default logging configuration is unchanged:
 * All core systems will log to the same `logs` table inside a `log` database.
 This log source will contain log messages from all the core systems in one place.
 * Each core system will log to a file in its active working directory called `log4j_log.txt`.
 These text files are separate for each core system, meaning one text file only contains the log messages of one core system.